hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

     ![Azure DevOps Server Screenshot: Configuring a new connection to Azure DevOps Server in Terraform Cloud](./images/azure-devops-server-create-provider.png)

-## Step 3: On Workstation: Create an SSH Key for Terraform Cloud
+## Step 3: On Workstation, Create an SSH Key for Terraform Cloud

 On a secure workstation, create an SSH keypair that Terraform Cloud can use to connect to Azure DevOps Server.
 The exact command depends on your OS, but is usually something like `ssh-keygen -t rsa -f "/Users/<NAME>/.ssh/service_terraform" -C "service_terraform_enterprise"`.
 This creates a `service_terraform` file with the private key, and a `service_terraform.pub` file with the public key.